 In clauses 7(2) and 8(3) —

-“other entities” means entities to which access is provided otherwise than under this Code.
+other entities means entities to which access is provided otherwise than under this Code.

 6. Prices to be negotiated

 (1) Subject to this Schedule, the prices to be paid to the railway owner for the provision of access to operators are to be determined by negotiation under the provisions of this Code.